Monastery of Saint-Paul de Mausole

-The Monastery of Saint Paul de Mausole (monastère Saint-Paul-de-Mausole) is a former Roman Catholic 11th—century Benedictine monastery in Saint-Rémy-de-Provence, Provence, France.
+The Monastery of Saint Paul de Mausole (monastère Saint-Paul-de-Mausole) is a former Roman Catholic 10th-century Benedictine priory, then an 11th-century Augustinian monastery in Saint-Rémy-de-Provence, Provence, France.
 It was later administered by the Order of Saint Francis in 1605.

-Several rooms of the building have been converted into a museum to honor the famed Dutch artist Vincent van Gogh, who stayed there in 1889–1890 at a time when the monastery had been converted to a lunatic asylum.
+Several rooms of the building have been converted into a museum to honor the famed Dutch painter Vincent van Gogh, who stayed there in 1889–1890 at a time when the monastery had been converted to a lunatic asylum.
 Van Gogh created many paintings here, including the well-known The Starry Night.

 History

 The monastery was built in the 11th century.
 Franciscan monks established a psychiatric asylum there in 1605.